How to build a brand that stands out?

 What would Luke Skywalker be without Darth Vader?
 What would Batman be without the Joker?
 Simba and Scar?
 Every story needs a villain.

-For example, Who Gives a Crap (purveyors of good toilet paper) names their customer's villain as '2.4 billion people don't have access to a toilet'.
-Back in the day, Apple picked a fight against stagnant technologies and its users.
+For example, Who Gives a Crap (purveyors of good toilet paper) names their customers villain as '2.4 billion people don't have access to a toilet'.

 Does your brand need an enemy?

 Not always, but it's a fun way to look at zigging and zagging.
 Who could your enemy be?
-The idea isn't to slander a competitor but to highlight why you rock, the values your stand for and why people should remember you.
+The idea isn't to slander a competitor but to highlight why you rock, the values you stand for and why people should remember you.

 It reaffirms your customer's social identity

 Our social identities play a huge role in our purchasing behaviours.
 Whether we shop at Kmart or David Jones.
-The items we buy reaffirms our belonging to particular social groups.
+The items we buy reaffirm our belonging to particular social groups.
 They also distance us from others.

 Having a visible enemy makes it easy for customers to understand who and what your brand stands for and whether a purchase from you can also fit into their social identity.